kiba/Writings/for_science/chp15_discovery_time.md

 "They were my grandmother's heirloom, unfortunately."
 It was a bare-naked lie.
 That raised a red flag for Silver.
 If he brought stolen merchandise, there would be a strong possibility of police coming to take back the merchandise and he'll be out of the money that he brought.

 "Oh, I got a lot of those stories.
-People sell them because of desperate financial stride they're in, sometime of their own making, sometime not.
+People sell them because of the desperate financial stride they're often in, sometime of their own making, sometime not.
 They're definitely real tragedies.
 But I also know when someone is lying to me.
 Did you steal them?"
+The shop owner schooled his expression and concentrated sharply on both of his customers' face.

+There was a strong reaction from both of them.
+He could feel the sheer fury and outrage from the man, with his sibling stepping back quickly.
+In just a second, the humans quickly recomposed themselves.

+"No," the female spoken with strong resolution.
+"We did not steal them."

+"Your story is full of shit, but you did not steal them.
+I presume that you didn't come into possession using somewhat shady means."

+There was no trepidation or enmity he can detect, but it seemed that they were hiding something.
+What in the world are those two hiding?

+"Are you still considering buying them from us?"

+"Yes."

+Then the gentleman named his price.

+"LUDICROUS!" he roared.
+"Look man, I am never ever going to buy it any price.
+It would bankrupt me."

+After a couple of haggling, the siblings and the pawn shop owner finally agreed to a prize.
+It was a great deal, all considering, even if he needed to contact a friend to take a good look at it.
+No doubt it would reap a healthy profit.